drts01/notes/stackedit/presentations/2020-py-env.md

 Python did not always have packaging.
 It has taken time for Python to evolve tools to address dependencies and project isolation.
 Pythonistas can now get similar experience as Ruby developers do with RVM and Bundler, or Node.js developers with NVM and npm.

-We will explore three tools that work synergisticly
+We will explore three tools that work synergisticly.
+They will help manage multiple versions of Python, virtual environments, and installing project dependencies.
+Afterw

 includes recommendations of the Python Packaging Authority (PyPA),